-Now that you have all the necessary ingredients, it is time to prepare the drink using a simple latte recipe.
+Now that you have everything you need, let’s go through the simple latte recipe.
 In case you do not have the proper equipment, there are various ways to make a latte.
-But, If you have a coffee machine and a frother, here’s what you have to do:
+But, If you have a coffee machine and a steam wand, here’s what you do:

 1. Preheat your cup

-Most espresso machines have a mug warmer, but if yours does not simply fill your mug with hot water and let it sit for a minute while you prepare for step 2 – pulling the shot of espresso.
+Most espresso machines have a cup warmer.
+If you don’t have one on your machine, fill your cup with hot water and let it sit for a minute while you prepare your shot of espresso.
 Once your cup has warmed up, move onto step two.

 2. Pull a double shot of espresso